redmasterf0x/drake/README.md

 Auth flow

 - `/signup` — creates an account and sends a confirmation email.
 - Email confirmation should redirect to `/confirm` (the app expects that).
-Press the "I've confirmed" button which will take you to sign in.
+After confirming, sign in and your profile will be created/updated.
 - `/signin` — sign in with your credentials and you'll be redirected to `/dashboard`.

 Notes

-- This scaffold stores pending signup email temporarily in `localStorage` under `pendingSignup` until the user completes email confirmation.
+- This scaffold stores pending signup info temporarily in `localStorage` under `pendingSignup` until the user completes email confirmation.
 - For production deployments (Netlify), set `VITE_SITE_URL` to your site URL (for example `https://starcastlivemedia.netlify.app`).
 The signup flow will use `VITE_SITE_URL/confirm` as the email confirmation redirect when present.
 Also add that URL to your Supabase project's "Redirect URLs" in the Authentication settings.
 - The project uses `@supabase/supabase-js` v2 APIs.
 If a method name differs because of version changes, update the call per Supabase docs.

-# React + Vite
+Profiles and storage

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+- This app stores profile data in a Postgres `profiles` table instead of using `auth.user_metadata`.

-Currently, two official plugins are available:
+- To create the `profiles` table and RLS policies, run the SQL migration in `supabase/migrations/001_create_profiles.sql` in your Supabase project's SQL editor.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+- Create a Storage bucket named `avatars` in Supabase (we use public URLs by default).
+If you want private avatars, set the bucket to private and update the code to use signed URLs.

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Applying the migration

-## React Compiler
+1. Open Supabase dashboard → SQL Editor.

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+2. Copy the contents of `supabase/migrations/001_create_profiles.sql` and run it.

-## Expanding the ESLint configuration
+3. Create a Storage bucket named `avatars`.

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+After that, the signup flow will upsert rows into `profiles` when users sign in after confirming their email.
+Avatar uploads will be stored in the `avatars` bucket and the public URL saved to the `profiles.avatar_url` column.